LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/overview.md

 ### Skill-based recommendations
 Recommendations aren’t just intent-based, they’re skill-based too.

-When Agent Assist makes a recommendation, it always does so based on not just the consumer’s intent, but also the conversation’s skill.
+When Conversation Assist makes a recommendation, it always does so based on not just the consumer’s intent, but also the conversation’s skill.
 This means you can map a slice of content to desired skills and then recommend Knowledge Base articles and bots based on the intent detected in the consumer utterance.

-When you set up Agent Assist, it’s required that you assign one or more skills to a knowledge base that can be recommended.
-As a result, during a messaging conversation, if the conversation’s skill matches the knowledge base’s, Agent Assist will recommend an article therein if the article’s intent matches the consumer’s.
+When you set up Conversation Assist, it’s required that you assign one or more skills to a knowledge base that can be recommended.
+As a result, during a messaging conversation, if the conversation’s skill matches the knowledge base’s, Conversation Assist will recommend an article therein if the article’s intent matches the consumer’s.

 This works the same way for bots: During setup, you must assign one or more skills to a bot that can be recommended.
-In turn, during a messaging conversation, if the conversation’s skill matches the bot user’s, Agent Assist will recommend the bot if the bot’s intent matches the consumer’s.
+In turn, during a messaging conversation, if the conversation’s skill matches the bot user’s, Conversation Assist will recommend the bot if the bot’s intent matches the consumer’s.

 ### Multiple recommendations
-You can specify the maximum number of recommendations made by Agent Assist for a detected intent.
+You can specify the maximum number of recommendations made by Conversation Assist for a detected intent.
 You can have up to five recommendations for a detected intent.

 ### How recommendations are made
-To make recommendations, Agent Assist analyzes the available bots and knowledge base articles that match the consumer’s intent, and it finds the best ones.
-The recommendations are made by choosing those ranked highest by relevance score, after calibrating the score against agent feedback about the historical performance.
+To make recommendations, Conversation Assist analyzes the available bots and knowledge base articles that match the consumer’s intent, and it finds the best ones.
+The recommendations are made by choosing those ranked highest by relevance score.

 {: .important}
 No bot or Knowledge Base article recommendations are made when the consumer’s message is 3 words or fewer, or when the consumer’s message is non-intentful (e.g., a greeting or other phrase like, “Are you still there” or “Give me a minute,” and so on).<br><br>All recommendations that are made based on consumer utterances are cached for 3 hours.
 Keep this in mind as you update your bots and knowledge bases.
 If things look stale during testing, try using a slightly different utterance.